ThomasFirmin/zellij/docs/Welcome/index.rst

 Popular algorithms for such problems are *Grid Search*, *Random Search*, *Genetic Algorithms** or *Bayesian Optimization*.

 Defining the search space is a critical phase.
-Selecting too much hyperparameters can result to a combinatorial explosion.
+Selecting too many hyperparameters can result to a combinatorial explosion.
-Moreover selecting non significant hyperparameters will have a low impact on the training or model.
+Moreover, selecting non-significant hyperparameters will have a low impact on the training or model.
-Therefore, before running any optimization algorithms, one should be carefull on the search space design.
+Therefore, before running any optimization algorithms, one should be careful about the search space design.
 Optimizing in a poorly defined search space will lead to worthless optimization.